Jhonve/GCN-Denoiser/README.md

 ### Denoising Interface:

-Executable demo, the corresponding code, and some sampled mesh are supplied.
+Executable demo, the corresponding code, and some sampled mesh are supplied. *New simplified version has been updated*

 - For code, Visual Studio 2017 and Qt 5.12 are required.